yzhai64/fh-agents-course/units/en/unit2/smolagents/retrieval_agents.md

 ## Custom Knowledge Base Tool

-For domain-specific tasks, having a custom knowledge base can be incredibly powerful.
-Let's create a custom tool that allows the agent to query a vector database containing technical documentation or other specialized knowledge.
-By leveraging semantic search techniques, the agent can retrieve the most relevant information based on Alfred's queries.
+For specialized tasks, a custom knowledge base can be invaluable.
+Let's create a tool that queries a vector database of technical documentation or specialized knowledge.
+Using semantic search, the agent can find the most relevant information for Alfred's needs.

-This approach, integrating a predefined knowledge base with semantic search capabilities, provides a more context-aware and robust solution for tasks like event planning.
-With access to specialized knowledge, Alfred can fine-tune his party planning with precision, ensuring an unforgettable event for Gotham’s elite.
+This approach combines predefined knowledge with semantic search to provide context-aware solutions for event planning.
+With specialized knowledge access, Alfred can perfect every detail of the party.

 ```python
 from langchain.docstore.document import Document